You can expect to see blooms in early spring by sowing your wildflower seed in autumn to kickstart your summer garden.

 We recommend selecting a mix containing grass for a medium to a large area.
 If you plan to sow a border or bed, we recommend a 100% wildflowers mix such as our Annuals or Meadow Magic for uninterrupted colour.
 Our Annuals mix is 100% cornfield annuals, and our Meadow Magic mix is a bend of cornfield annuals and perennials.

-However, if you have clay soils, sandy soils, or heavily shaded area, you may benefit from one of our more specialised mixes.
+However, if you have clay soils, sandy soils, or heavily shaded areas, you may benefit from one of our more specialised mixes.

 As previously said, if you want to turn a large field into a meadow over time, you should consider introducing Yellow Rattle.